Penn State - Administrative

 Only the cardholder may be in possession of the id+ card.
-Cards will be confiscated if presented by someone other than the cardholder or if the card is involved in inappropriate or illegal use.
-Fraudulent use of the card will result in disciplinary action.
+Cards will be confiscated and destroyed if presented by someone other than the cardholder or if the card is involved in inappropriate or illegal use.
+Cardholders who have had their id+ card confiscated and are eligible for a replacement id+ card will be charged the currently-approved replacement fee.
+Fraudulent use of the card or violations of University policies and procedures when using the card may result in disciplinary action.

 Tampering with id+ cards and/or making color reproductions is prohibited.
 Labels or stickers may not be added to any of the cards since their presence would interfere with the electronic reading of the card.
 Punching holes (for hanging, etc.) and burning (branding) is also prohibited.

 id+ cards may not be collected and held as collateral for the temporary use of equipment, services, etc.

 id+ cards may be used for appropriate educational discounts and admission to facilities at other institutions.
 Additional uses of the card and information on the services and optional programs associated with the id+ card may be found on the id+ website at www.idcard.psu.edu.

 In order to prevent unauthorized use and charges, it is the individual's responsibility to report a lost or stolen id+ card.
 If an id+ card has been lost or stolen, it must be deactivated immediately online at www.idonline.psu.edu or by calling 814-865-7590 during business hours.
 When a card is deactivated, the cardholder's residence hall access, meal plan access, and LionCash+ account will automatically be suspended.
 To suspend other features, such as those offered by PNC Bank or other departmental systems, the cardholder must contact the appropriate office.